Ryan McMahon Player Props: Rockies vs. Mariners

-After hitting .233 with a double, two home runs, six walks and six RBI in his past 10 games, Ryan McMahon and the Colorado Rockies take on the Seattle Mariners (who will hand the ball to George Kirby) at 9:40 PM ET on Saturday.
+The Colorado Rockies, including Ryan McMahon (batting .226 in his past 10 games, with a double, two home runs, five walks and six RBI), take on starter Luis Castillo and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Mariners.
+In his previous game he had a hitless showing (0-for-3) against the Mariners.

 Ryan McMahon Game Info & Props vs. the Mariners